Small Businesses are the Best Businesses!

 Social Posts

 My main goal for our social media was to promote a variety of different products and holidays so that our feed continued to feel festive, such as the pumpkin spice syrup for the fall or Lunar New Year.
+Decorating our logo also helps the brand be identified in a variety of ways, as well as promote our festiveness and identity as a small business.

 Direct Mail